chadjemmett/aor_leaderboard/README.md

 ```

 Area, Stage and group are required.
 The default for stages is direction = Forward.
-And wx = Default
+And wx = Dry

 The two options for Direction is Forward or Reverse, and Wx's options are Wet or Dry